Missing in Action (film): Development

 The name of Braddock was inspired by The Graduate character, Benjamin Braddock, played by Dustin Hoffman.
 The producers' idea was to create a Vietnam War hero with the name of a lazy Californian student.

 The concept for the film originated from a treatment, written by James Cameron in 1983, for the film Rambo: First Blood Part II that was floating around Hollywood at the time.
-This explains the similar plotlines between Rambo franchise and the Missing in Action film series.
+This explains the similar plotlines between the Rambo franchise and the Missing in Action film series.
 Representatives from Cannon Group said Cameron's script served as inspiration to the film and subsequently produced and released the first two Missing in Action films two months before the release of Rambo: First Blood Part II, in order to avoid copyright violation lawsuits.

 Norris says he was approached to make the film by Lance Hool, who had a script about American POWs in Vietnam.
 Norris was enthusiastic as he wanted to pay tribute to his brother Wieland.
 Vietnam films were not popular at the time however and Norris and Hool received numerous rejections.